py-why/causal-learn/docs/source/getting_started.rst

 Quick benchmarking
 ^^^^^^^^^^^^

-To help users get a quick sense of running time, we conducted benchmarking for several methods.
+To help users get a quick sense of the running time of the algorithms of interest, we conducted benchmarking for several methods.
 We consider datasets with number of variables from {10, 25, 50, 100} and average degree from {2, 3, 4, 5}.
+The average degree is the average number of edges connected to a node.
+We simply calculate it by dividing the sum of degrees by the total number of nodes in the graph.
 The sample size is 1000.
+All algorithms were run on a single cluster node with 8 CPUs (Intel Xeon E5-2470) and 16 GB Memory.
-We denote running time as 'S' if it is more than one day.
+We denote running time as '>D' if it is more than one day.
 All results are average over 10 runs with different random seeds.

-.. list-table:: Running time (s) for PC (Fisher-z test)
+.. list-table:: Running time (in seconds) for PC (with Fisher-z test)
    :widths: 20, 20, 20, 20, 20
    :header-rows: 1